CiscoDevNet/intersight-powershell/docs/Set-IntersightVmediaPolicy.md

 ```

 ### -Encryption
 If enabled, allows encryption of all Virtual Media communications.
+Please note that this is no longer applicable for servers running versions 4.2 and above.

 ```yaml
 Type: bool